Condor (comics)

 Condor is a fictional character appearing in American comic books published by Marvel Comics.
+He is depicted as a criminal from an Inhumans offshoot called the Bird People.

 Publication history

 The Condor first appeared in Nova #2-3 (Oct.–Nov.
 1976), and was created by Marv Wolfman and John Buscema.
 The character subsequently appears in Nova #6-8 (Feb.–April 1977), #10 (June 1977), Nova #2-5 (Feb.–May 1994), #13 (Jan.
 1995), Nova #3-4 (July–Aug.
 1999), #7 (Nov.
 1999), and The Amazing Spider-Man #562-563 (Aug.
 2008).

 Fictional character biography

-Condor is a winged criminal scientist and a member of the Bird-People, an offshoot of the Inhumans.
+Condor is a winged criminal scientist and a member of the Bird People, an offshoot of the Inhumans.
 He is a member of the Terrible Trio, along with Diamondhead and Powerhouse, and an enemy of Nova and the Champions of Xandar.
 During a battle with the Sphinx, he is transformed into an actual condor.

 Condor spends several years in the form of an animal until he lands on the island of Bird-Brain and the Ani-Mates.
 Bird-Brain recognizes that the Condor is not a normal animal and restores him to a semi-humanoid form.
 Condor confronts Nova again, but ultimately leaves, feeling their conflict is pointless.

-Condor later attacks Nova and Reed Richards, but is defeated and taken into the custody of S.H.I.E.L.D.
-Red Raven takes this opportunity to attempt to bring Condor back by force, hoping to place him on trial among the Bird-People to face justice.
+Condor attacks Nova and Reed Richards, but is defeated and taken into the custody of S.H.I.E.L.D.
+Red Raven attempts to bring Condor back by force, hoping to place him on trial among the Bird-People to face justice.
 Red Raven brings a group of Avians to attack Manhattan, but Nova convinces them to call off the attack.

 It is revealed in the Guardians of the Galaxy series that Condor is one of the inmates left behind in the Negative Zone Prison Alpha.
-He, Bison, and Gorilla-Man are involved in a fight with Star-Lord who, with the help of Jack Flag, is trying to stop Blastaar from invading Earth.
+He becomes involved in a fight with Star-Lord who, with the help of Jack Flag, is trying to stop Blastaar from invading Earth.

 During the Avengers: Standoff! storyline, Condor appears as an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.
-After his memory is restored by Baron Helmut Zemo and Fixer, Condor joins the villains in attacking S.H.I.E.L.D.
+After his memory is restored by Helmut Zemo and Fixer, Condor joins the villains in attacking S.H.I.E.L.D.